-Playdate Cookies: Cookies that are safe for EVERYONE.
-Oatmeal Chocolate Chip cookies that are out of this world tasty but happen to be gluten-free, dairy-free, soy-free, corn-free, egg-free, and nut-free!
+Allergy Free Oatmeal Cookies: Cookies that are safe for EVERYONE.
+Oatmeal Chocolate Chip cookies that are out of this world tasty but happen to be Top 8 Free.
+Gluten-free, dairy-free, soy-free, corn-free, egg-free, and nut-free!

 Are you the parent of a child with an allergy?
 Do you cringe at the thought of birthday parties, playdates, and/or class parties?